 Benchmarking can help reduce the cost of quality by identifying the best practices in any area of activity.
 It helps you to determine what the real needs are.
 It can also be used effectively in problem solving and quality improvement projects.

-The key ways benchmarking helps to improve your business are to:
+The key ways benchmarking helps to improve your business performance are to:

 - Identify your performance against competitive accomplishments in the context of changing customer requirements.